 The cost of an extra-long fence increases proportionally with the number of boards required.
 For instance, a 500-foot-long cedar fence could cost between $6,300 and $9,300.

 An extra-high fence also incurs additional costs.
-Standard fence boards come in 6- and 8-ft heights, and custom-cut 10’ boards can add an extra 20% to 30% to your bill.
-Also, remember to check local zoning laws and HOA guidelines for fences exceeding the standard 6-foot height.
+Standard fence boards come in 6- and 8-ft heights and custom-cut 10′ boards can add an extra 20% to 30% to your bill.
+Check local zoning laws and HOA guidelines for fences exceeding the standard 6-foot height.

 Permits